top of page

 Want to See How It All Comes Together?

-When you’re ready for your space to make sense — to actually work — Layout Coaching gives you a plan that’s rooted in flow, not perfection.
+When you’re ready for your space to make sense — to actually work — Virtual Furniture Layout Support gives you a plan that’s rooted in flow, not perfection — created around how you actually live and what supports you most.

 It’s not full-service design.
 It’s the middle ground between “figure it out yourself” and “start from scratch.”